MSmaili/renym/docs/quick-start.md

 # Quick Start

-Install RNM and run a first command.
+Install Renym and run a first command.

 ---